Canon 1D versus Nikon D1

 - More heavily discounted: Has been around for much longer (launched in June 1999).

-If the count of relative strengths (bullet points above) is taken as a measure, the D1 comes out slightly ahead of the 1D (4 : 3 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the match-up finishes in a tie (3 points each).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.

 In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the 1D and the D1 in practical situations.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.
 This is why expert reviews are important.
 The table below summarizes the assessments of some of the best known camera review sites.
 The detailed reviews can be accessed, respectively, on the websites of cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.

 |Canon 1D (⇒ rgt)||-||HiRec||-||-||-||2001||6,499||discont.||check|